domoszlai/juicy-gcode/README.md

 ﻿## Synopsis

-JuicyGCode: Haskell SVG to G-code converter.
+Juicy-gcode: Haskell SVG to G-code converter.
 It aims to support almost all of the SVG features.

 ## Implementation